gcarravi/interior-design/README.md

 ## Design

-### Color Palette
+### Color Pallete

-For this project, the colour palette was designed to feel calm, modern, and refined.
+For this project, the colour pallete was designed to feel calm, modern, and refined.
 The combination of soft neutrals and cool blue tones enhances clarity and readability while conveying a sense of trust, expertise, and understated elegance.
 These colours were chosen to reflect the clean, contemporary aesthetic that defines Studio 13’s design philosophy.

 The colors used are:
 - #E7ECEF;